Skip to Main Content

 What should you consider when opening a CD right now?

-Sure, a high APY is a prime factor when opening a CD, but there are others to consider.
+Sure, a high APY is a prime factor when opening a CD, but there are other things to consider.

 In general, these are the main components of a CD: the yield, the minimum deposit requirement, the term length and the penalty for early withdrawal.
 You’ll need to balance each of these factors to meet your specific needs.

-In terms of the yield, CDs with APYs around or exceeding 5 percent are particularly competitive right now.
+In terms of the yield, CDs with APYs around 4.5 percent are particularly competitive right now.

 The typical minimum deposit requirement for a CD is $1,000, though there are CDs that require less and others that require more.
 You’ll want to balance the amount you deposit and the CDs term, as you’ll need to consider how long you can park your cash in the account without needing to withdraw from it.
 Unless you’re opening a no-penalty CD, you’ll likely get hit with a penalty for withdrawing your money before the CD’s maturity rate.

-Moreover, if your main goal is choosing a CD that will outpace inflation and future rate cuts, you’ll want to consider CDs with very high yields and terms of one year or greater.
-CDs with shorter terms won’t give you as much bang for your buck right now, unless you’re interested in setting up a CD ladder, which means you’d be opening several CDs with different maturity dates.
+Moreover, if your main goal is choosing a CD that will outpace inflation and future rate cuts, you’ll want to consider CDs with very high yields.
+Shorter term CDs are tending to offer higher yields right now, but if you want to insulate yourself from rate decreases far into the future, you’ll want to consider terms of one year or greater.
+If you’ve got enough cash to store, you may also consider setting up a CD ladder, which means you’ll be opening several CDs with different maturity dates.

 “The ability to lock in a multi-year CD at a yield that should handily outpace inflation is particularly attractive to retirees looking to generate income, for specific cash needs in the future, or as a way to diversify an overall portfolio,” said Greg McBride, CFA, Bankrate’s Chief Financial Analyst.
 “But you have to be able to live without that money for the term of the CD.”

-Particularly attractive CDs before the Fed’s rate cut that are still offering a high yield include:
+Particularly attractive CDs that are still offering a high yield include:

-Note: CD rates are accurate as of Sept.
-20, and are subject to change at any time.
+Note: CD rates are accurate as of Dec.
+18, may vary by region, and are subject to change at any time.

 The bottom line